-Developing countries often find their economic potential is undermined when public and private procurement expenditures flow out of the country to foreign national companies.
+Developing countries often find their economic potential is undermined when public and private procurement expenditures flow out of the country to foreign companies.